 Do You Feel More Confident in How to Do Devotions Now?

 Hopefully we are in agreement that devotion is more than just the scheduled appointment with God to check off your to-do list every day!
-But as that is a part of the devotion life, I really hope this has encouraged you with tips, strategies, and tools for how to do devotions in your daily life!
+But as that is a part of the Christian life, I really hope this has encouraged you with tips, strategies, and tools for enjoying consistent time with God in your daily life!

-What tips do you have for how to do devotions without stressing yourself out?
+What tips do you have for how make this happen regularly without stressing yourself out?